Here you are, folks: the 2008 Interfilk Quilt

 sending a Self-Addressed Stamped Envelope

-(the 6x9 size, with 2 ounces of
+(the 6x9 size), with 2 Forever Stamps on it.

 |